zenodeapp/substitution-matrices/README.md

 # Substitution Matrices
-A CRUD for Substitution Matrices (like PAM240, BLOSUM62, etc.) commonly used in algorithms in bioinformatics and evolutionary biology.
+A CRUD for Substitution Matrices (like PAM240, BLOSUM62, etc.) commonly used in bioinformatics and evolutionary biology.

 This has been built by ZENODE within the Hardhat environment and is licensed under the MIT-license (see [LICENSE.md](./LICENSE.md)).